Looking for assessment or counseling services?

 Included on the MCGT website are several other good articles written to de-mystify the process of seeking professional help and to identify when is the right time and who is the right person to help your family.
 Thomas Greenspon’s article, “Finding Professional Help,” and the article by Steven Curtis, “Does Your Child Need Professional Help?,” are both useful starting points for understanding and navigating how to use mental health professionals.
 Additionally, the recent article, “Consulting a Professional Psychologist about a Gifted Child,” by Susan Berry provides another perspective on approaching this task.
 The bottom line for most parents is finding a mental health professional that understands gifted children or is willing to learn about the unique characteristics of gifted children.
 This is where the list of professionals is designed to be a useful starting point.

-This recently updated list of mental health professionals has been gathered from recommendations by MCGT members, parents who have utilized the services of these professionals and have found their background or approach to be helpful:
+This recently updated list of professionals has been gathered from recommendations by MCGT members, parents who have utilized the services of these professionals and have found their background or approach to be helpful: